 The impact of the Healthy Places Award activity to date has included Mental Health First Aid training (18 members of HLC staff have been trained to date).

-We’ve established a Mental Health First Aid group to support the key staff members in their role within the workplace.
+We have established a Mental Health First Aid group to support the key staff members in their role within the workplace.

-HLC staff training days have a focus on emotional resilience, restorative practice and physical & mental wellbeing.
+Our staff training days have a focus on emotional resilience, restorative practice and physical & mental wellbeing.